hillwithsmallfields/BandPlacer/doc/command-line-manual.md

 There are two options for reading the touches files with their
-results: `--score` to read a specific file, and `--update` to read any touch files that have not yet been incorporated into the records file.
+results: `--score` to read a specific file, and `--update` to read any files in the touch directoy that have not yet been incorporated into the records file.